junglesta/wherenodoctor/_posts/2016-01-01-01-home-cures-and-popular-beliefs.md

 # [6](#page-6)
+{:.no_toc}

-QUESTIONS AND ANSWERS ON SOME FOLK BELIEFS AND HOME REMEDIES These examples are from the mountains of Mexico, the area that I know best.
+# QUESTIONS AND ANSWERS ON SOME FOLK BELIEFS AND HOME REMEDIES

+These examples are from the mountains of Mexico, the area that I know best.
 Perhaps some of the beliefs of your people are similar.
 Think about ways to learn which beliefs in your area lead to better health and which do not.